pbinkley/rcb-manual/sections/03-printed-books.md

     to a sheet, and this material was sent to the Rudge Company for reproduction by the offset process.
     The microphotographic reproduction contained 154 pages.
     The reduction is six diameters to one."
-From letter of the Hispanic Society of America to Robert Binkley, February 18, 1932.
+From letter of the Hispanic Society of America to Robert Binkley, February 18, 1932. {% include pagebreak.html canvas=65 %}{% include pagebreak.html canvas=66 %}

 {% include figure.html fig="13" %}